banwarp/benton_epi/syndSurveillanceReadme.md

 ```

 ### syndDistribution and syndSamples
-Although syndromic surveillance is not as concerned with a distribution or generating samples, other though experiments do rely on these functions.
+Although syndromic surveillance is not as concerned with a distribution or generating samples, other thought experiments do rely on these functions.
 For example, if you meet 50 random people out of a population of 1,000 every day for 30 days, and the population prevalence is 2 cases, on how many days would you expect to have at least one exposure?
 This is answered with `syndDistribution(1000,50,2,30)`, which returns the expected value (mean) and the standard deviation. `syndDistribution` calls `syndSuccess` and then uses the generated probability in a binomial distribution with size `nSamp`. `syndDistribution` passes the sensitivity of the test/likelihood of transmission to `syndExact`.
 ```
 syndDistribution <- function(n,    # population
                                  k,    # size of sample